Terms of Trading

-7.1.3 14 days has passed since the developer informed the client the website is complete.
+7.4 14 days have passed since the developer informed the client the website is complete.

 8.1 The price of the project will be agreed in writing, normally emailed prior to the start of the project and detailed with the order.

-8.5 Licence payments for Orchestra services or products are due on the 1st of each month.
-Payments received later than 28 days will result in suspension of service.
+8.6 Licence payments for Orchestra services or products are due on each month, on the date of signup.
+Payments received later than 28 days will result in the suspension of service.

-8.6 The Developer reserves the right to charge the Client interest in respect of all invoices outstanding for more than 28 days under this agreement (both before and after judgment) at the rate of 5 percent above the LIBOR rate set from time to time from the due date until full receipt of payment.
+8.7 The Developer reserves the right to charge the Client interest in respect of all invoices outstanding for more than 28 days under this agreement (both before and after judgment) at the rate of 5 per cent above the LIBOR rate set from time to time from the due date until full receipt of payment.

-8.12 Where the client enters into any credit agreement with the developer, (this can be staged payments, a monthly charge or anything whereby they do not make a upfront payment) the developer can request a reference from a credit rating agency.
+8.13 Where the client enters into any credit agreement with the developer, (this can be staged payments, a monthly charge or anything whereby they do not make an upfront payment) the developer can request a reference from a credit rating agency.
 This may include company searches as well as searches on directors or individuals.
-These searches are recorded and only used to assess if a client is credit worthy.
+These searches are recorded and only used to assess if a client is creditworthy.

-If a Client defaults in meeting the payment terms as above, any subsequent invoice issued becomes due and payable with immediate effect from the time of the default.
+10.0 If a Client default in meeting the payment terms as above, any subsequent invoice issued becomes due and payable with immediate effect from the time of the default.